 When mounting signs on ground mounted u-section or square steel tube posts, utilize either a sign support / ground support post combination with an approved breakaway assembly or a single direct driven post for each individual sign support of a sign assembly installation.
 Do not combine a sign support / ground support post combination and a direct driven post on the same sign assembly installation that contains two or more sign supports.
-Regarding sign support / ground support post combination installations, ensure that post lengths, stub heights and breakaway assemblies comply with the manufacturer's requirements and specifications.
+Regarding sign support / ground support post combination, ensure that post lengths, stub heights and breakaway assemblies comply with the manufacturer's requirements and specifications.
 Use approved breakaway assemblies found on the Approved Products List For Traffic Control Devices in Work Zones.

 When covering signs with opaque materials, SCDOT prohibits attaching a covering material to the face of the sign with tape or a similar product or any method that will leave a residue on the retroreflective sheeting.
 Residue from tape or similar products, as well as many methods utilized to remove such residue, damages the effective reflectivity of the sign.
 Therefore, contact of tape or a similar product with the retroreflective sheeting will require replacement of the sign.
+Cost for replacement of a sign damaged by improper covering methods will be considered incidental to providing and maintaining the sign; no additional payment will be made.